SAP/spartacus-docs/_pages/dev/outlets.md

 ]
 ```

-The optional `position` field behaves in the same way as the `cxOutletPos` described in the section above.
+The optional `position` field behaves in the same way as the `cxOutletPos`, which is described in the [Template-Driven Outlets](#template-driven-outlets) section, above.

 ## Stacked Outlets